 Slow Food chapters and members are working to address the rapidly decreasing diversity of foods in their communities.
 Some focus on consumer interest in bringing back rare foods and food traditions.
 Some encourage people in their region to support local farmers.
 Others hold taste education events or film screenings to raise awareness of the importance of biodiversity in food and farming. –Slow Food USA

-The Slow Food WISE Learning Garden at Maryland Avenue Montessori, an MPS school on Milwaukee’s East Side, was planted the last week of May by the students along with the help of parents and Slow Food volunteers.
+The Slow Food WISE Learning Garden at Maryland Avenue Montessori, an MPS school on Milwaukee’s East Side, was planted in May 2012 by the students along with the help of parents and Slow Food volunteers.

 Community Cooks is a skill-share program around all things food, putting the home at the center of a move towards a more environmentally stable, pleasurable and meaningful life.
 We’ll share old-fashioned homesteading skills and perhaps a meal as we come together to build community.
 Learn to make sausage, bread, wine or cheese, learn to can or ferment foods, make environmentally safe cleaning and skincare products, even move outdoors to learn to grow food, smoke meats or build outdoor ovens.
 The possibilities are endless.